input-output-hk/mithril/docs/website/root/manual/develop/nodes/mithril-signer.md

 :::tip

-- For more information about the **Mithril network**, please see the [architecture](../../../mithril/mithril-network/architecture.md) overview.
+- For more information about the **Mithril network**, please see the [architecture](../../../mithril/mithril-network/architecture.md) overview

-- For more information about the **Mithril signer** node, please see [this overview](../../../mithril/mithril-network/signer.md).
+- For more information about the **Mithril signer** node, please see [this overview](../../../mithril/mithril-network/signer.md)

 - Check out the [`Run a Mithril signer node`](../../operate/run-signer-node.md) guide.